 In addition to the three individual sessions with your students, you will have one intermission on team dynamics together with all students of the project team.
 During this session, you and the students reflect on the team process and the roles of all team members.
-The purpose of the workshop is to help the team reflect on its performance and, if necessary, offer support in making new agreements.
-Please see the Appendix for tools and tips, and more detail.
+The purpose of the session is to help the team reflect on its performance and, if necessary, offer support in making new agreements.
+Please see the Appendix for tools and tips.